Southland Province

 The Southland Province was a province of New Zealand from March 1861, when it split from Otago Province, until 1870, when it rejoined Otago.

 History

 Following the passage of the New Zealand Constitution Act 1852 by the British Parliament, New Zealand was divided into six new provinces in 1853, the southern part of the South Island was part of the Otago Province.
 Settlers in Murihiku, the southernmost part of the South Island purchased from Māori in 1853 by Walter Mantell, petitioned the government for separation from Otago.
 Petitioning started in 1857.
 The central government's General Assembly passed the New Provinces Act in 1858, and the Province of Southland was proclaimed in 1861.
 It was named Southland despite the wishes of many settlers and Māori, who preferred Murihiku.

-The province started to accumulate debt, whereas Otago prospered due to the Central Otago Gold Rush.
+The province started to accumulate debt, whereas Otago prospered due to the Otago gold rush.
 By the late 1860s, most settlers wanted to become part of the Otago Province again, and this was achieved in 1870.